lorisleiva/laravel-deployer/README.md

 php artisan deploy:init
 ```

-It will ask you a few questions to help you get started and generate a `deploy.php` file at the root of your project.
+It will ask you a few questions to help you get started and generate a `config/deploy.php` file.

-Read more about the available options, tasks, recipes; about how to customize your hosts, your deployment flow; about the gotchas of deploying an app that is already live and much more in the [documentation](docs).
+Read more about the available options, tasks, strategies; about how to customize your hosts, your deployment flow and much more in the [documentation](docs/README.md).

 ## 3️⃣ Deployment
 When you’re ready to deploy, run: